Course responsible: TBA

 Upon completing the course, the students will:

-- Be able to describe and distinguish the sources, transport pathways and emergence of glacial debris and explain the influence of supraglacial debris and evaluate the influence of supraglacial debris on glacier dynamics
+- be able to describe and distinguish the sources, transport pathways and emergence of glacial debris and evaluate the influence of supraglacial debris on glacier dynamics

 Upon completing the course, the students should:

-- Have skills in using state-of-the-art field techniques for mapping/logging the distribution, geometry, sedimentology and internal structure of glacial landforms
+- have training in using state-of-the-art field techniques for mapping/logging the distribution, geometry, sedimentology and internal structure of glacial landforms

-- Have skills in using state-of-the art geophysical field techniques to investigate the distribution, thickness and character of supraglacial debris
+- have training in using state-of-the art geophysical field techniques to investigate the distribution, thickness and character of supraglacial debris

-- Have skills in collecting, processing and interpreting a variety of field data, with an understanding of the scope and limitations of different techniques
+- be able to collect, process and interpret a variety of field data, with an understanding of the scope and limitations of different techniques

 Upon completing the course, the students will:

-- The course will start with one week of lectures and seminars at UNIS.
-During this week, each student participant will give an oral presentation based on the pre-assignment reading.
+- The course will start with two weeks of lectures and seminars at UNIS.
+During these weeks, each student will give an oral presentation based on the pre-assignment reading.
+Lectures and seminars are designed to prepare students for the fieldwork.

-- Fieldwork will be carried out at sites in the Isfjorden area during a six-day cruise.
-We will study the glacial geomorphology of forefields in front of a range of different glacier types.
-The focus of our fieldwork will be to apply state-of-the-art field techniques on 1) the description of sedimentology and morphology of glacial landforms 2) the sub-surface investigation of glacier moraines and, 3) the evolving spatial distribution and thickness of supraglacial debris-cover.
-Evenings on the cruise will be used to debrief the student groups on their field work, summing up on field observations and interpretations.
+- Fieldwork will be carried out at several sites in the Isfjorden area during a six-day cruise.
+We will study the glacial geomorphology of forefields and ice margins at a range of different glacier types.
+The focus of our fieldwork will be to apply sedimentological, geomorphological and geophysical field techniques to investigate the internal structure and the aerial distribution of glacial landforms.
+Evenings on the cruise will be used to debrief the student groups on their fieldwork.

-- After the cruise, student participants will spend 10 days of supervised time at UNIS working on compiling the field results.
-The students will present their field results in the form of a scientific report delivered orally and via poster presentation.
+- After the cruise, students will spend supervised time at UNIS working on processing and compiling and interpreting the field results.
+The students will present their field results in the form of a written scientific report and via poster presentation.

 Work on field/lab/reports: 80 hours